 So a few weeks ago, my oven just quit on me.
 Kapoot.
 Done.
 Finato!
 See ya later, aligator.
 I had plans to bake up all sorts of Christmas cookies and treats to share on this blog with you all.
 But clearly the Universe had other plans.
 Like a new double oven coming my way.
 I would just need to find some patience.

-That would mean no Raspberry Rugelach, or none of my Grandma’s Russian Tea Cakes.
+That would mean no Raspberry Rugelach, no fudgy Double Chocolate Crinkle Cookies, or any of my Grandma’s Russian Tea Cakes.
 What was a girl who has a baking blog to do?
 Whip up some no bake Christmas goodies instead.
 Like this chocolate fudge, or maybe some peppermint bark, and of course can’t forget some irresistible Oreo balls of course.

 But today, I’m sharing with you a simple, no fuss (can we even call it a recipe?!) recipe for chocolate covered Oreos.
 Yes just two ingredients, and let’s not forget some sprinkles on top (so I guess that’s 3 ingredients) and you have a Christmas treat that no one can resist.